ESSENTIAL OIL SAFETY.

 Many essential oils are appropriate for use on children but should be diluted with a carrier oil prior to use.
 Some Young Living products come pre-diluted with carrier oil, as indicated on product labels, and are intended for direct application on children.
 However, as a general rule, you can follow the following dilution methods for your child.

 🍼 BELOW THE AGE OF 2: Drop 1 drop of oil into your own palm, rub the palms together gently for 10 counts before applying to the child – this would be considered the easiest way to get less than one drop of essential oil on the child.
 Alternatively, you can also choose to dilute 1 drop of essential oil to 20 – 30 drops of carrier oil and roll it onto the base of the child’s feet.

 🎈 FROM THE AGE OF 2–5: For toddlers, you can apply 1 drop of essential oil.
 Alternatively, dilute 1 drop of essential oil to 10 – 20 drops of carrier oil.

 ⚽️ ABOVE 5 YEARS OF AGE: You can apply 1-2 drops.
 If a child of any age is new to the essential oils, you may always consider going more conservative and use the dilution ratios above.

 VIDEO - OILING GUIDELINES

-Find out more about oiling your child and your pet here in the video below.
+Find out more about oiling your child and your pet here in the videos below.
 However, do note that these are simply examples, and that users must exercise their own caution when oiling.